 What is the difference between Real and fake Sea Moss?

-To put it simply, Real sea moss is golden, dark tan or purple in color; has thin stems and sea salt but not extremely salty.
-While fake sea moss is lighter in color, has thicker stems and is extremely salty.
-While real sea moss is wildcrafted in the ocean, fake sea moss are commercially grown in large pool tanks.
+To put it simply, Real sea moss is golden, dark tan, or purple in color; has thin stems and sea salt but is not extremely salty.
+While fake sea moss is lighter in color, has thicker stems, and is extremely salty.
+While real sea moss is wildcrafted in the ocean, fake sea moss is commercially grown in large pool tanks.

 What is Real Sea moss and Fake Sea moss?

-For all the benefits sea moss offers, real wildcrafted sea moss offers you the complete 92 minerals out of the 102 our body needs.
 Remember, sea moss absorbs most of these minerals from the ocean they grow in.
-Together with with the rocks and other sea creatures in the ocean.
+Together with the rocks and other sea creatures in the ocean.

 So, when you buy real sea moss, you’re directly getting as much as the 92 minerals it offers.

 Pool-grown sea moss on the other hand gives little or less.
 These are farmed in pool tanks with added salt (mostly table or synthetic salt) versus the real salt the ocean offers.
 Fake sea moss hardly gives additional minerals that would have been derived from rocks, or even natural sunlight and ocean currents.